PengWu2626/PengWu2626.github.io/_posts/2022-03-13-reflection_blog_ post.md

 2. I learned enough fundamental skills to build a simple interactive webapp using Flask.

 3. I learned how to use the TensorFlow package inside Flask locally on M1 Mac using Miniforge Environment.
+The instruction is inside the [README.md](https://github.com/PengWu2626/PIC16B_GroupProject/blob/main/README.md) file.

 ## How will your experience completing this project will help you in your future studies or career?